cogent3/ensembldb3/README.rst

 ensembldb3
 ##########

 This library provides capabilities for ensembl MySQL databases.
-The library began it's existence as ``cogent.db.ensembl`` in 2009.
-With the port of PyCogent to Python 3 it was decided to split it out into it's own project, making it more visible to users and simplifying the PyCogent3 dependencies.
+The library began it's existence as part of PyCogent, specifically ``cogent.db.ensembl`` in 2009.
+With the port of PyCogent to Python 3 (resulting in `PyCogent3 <https://bitbucket.org/pycogent3/cogent3>`_), it was decided to split it out into it's own project, making it more visible to users and simplifying the PyCogent3 dependencies.

+We support API changes across multiple releases of Ensembl

 ************
 Installation